Techiral/VibeFlow/README.md

 ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS is_youtube_authed boolean DEFAULT false;
 ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS xp integer DEFAULT 0;
 ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS badges text[] DEFAULT ARRAY[]::text[];
+ALTER TABLE public.profiles ADD COLUMN IF NOT EXISTS composio_api_key text; -- Ensure new column is added

 -- Add constraints if they don't exist (more complex to check existence, ensure they match above)